 19. Dry Beans or Cans of Beans

-You can save money by purchasing dry beans, but you may want to store some ready-made cans of beans if we lose power.
+You can save money by purchasing dry beans, but you may want to store some ready-made cans of beans if you lose power.
 You can open the cans and eat them directly from the cans.
 Of course, you need to have a can opener or two in order to open the cans, unless they have a pull tab.
 I store pinto, black, kidney, chili, white beans, and any can of beans that is on sale.
-I love beans on salads, in soups, and I make hummus with them.
+I love beans on salads, and in soups, and I make hummus with them.
 Yummy, and a great protein.

 20. Powdered Cheese or Freeze-Dried Cheese

 Please be aware that freeze-dried cheese is never going to be like freshly grated cheese.
 Nope, nada.
 The nice thing about freeze-dried cheese is that it needs zero refrigeration, awesome!
 If you want to hydrate it use cool water, not warm or it will “bake the cheese.”
 It’s great for casseroles and cheese biscuits or cheese bread.

 I still buy Cream of Tomato Soup and Cream of Chicken Soup, I use it in so many recipes.
 I love tomato soup with a little milk and some crushed Ritz crackers.
 Sounds yummy, huh?
 I’ve tried every recipe for Cream of Chicken Soup and I haven’t liked any of them.
 I’m a Campbell Soup kind of gal.

 The broth is awesome for so many soups and stews, this is when I love my slow cooker.
 I bet you can smell the soup cooking right now.

 I love diced tomatoes for making salsa.
 When I’m out of fresh tomatoes, I use these for chili and soup, love these!